codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 * The *import* button allows you to bring a `codefresh.yml` from your local workstation into the editor
 * The *comment* button allows you to quickly comment/uncomment the currently selected text.
 The hotkey `Ctrl-/` also performs the same action
-* The *formatting* button enriches the editor with special symbols for linebreaks, spaces and tabs.
+* The *formatting* button enriches the editor with special symbols for line breaks, spaces and tabs.
 This allows you to easily fix common formatting errors
 * The *copy* button quickly copies the **whole** pipeline text in your clipboard.